lesscpy/lesscpy/README.rst

 input and is considerably slower than the NodeJS compiler.
 The plan is to utilize this to build in proper syntax checking and perhaps YUI compressing.

-This is an early version, so you are likly to find bugs.
+This is an early version, so you are likely to find bugs.

 For more information on LESS:
   http://lesscss.org/ or https://github.com/cloudhead/less.js